djlakhani/cs132-ucla/HW1/README.md

 # LL(1) Parsing

 In the Parser.java file I have implemented a tokenizer, lexical scanner, and a recursive descent parser for LL(1) grammars.
-Our parser recognizes a subset of expressions from the Awk Programming Language.
+The parser recognizes a subset of expressions from the Awk Programming Language.
 If the parser successfully recognizes the expression it will print the expression in postfix-notation.

 ## Grammar: